Palio di Siena

-Sometimes, in case of exceptional events or local or national anniversaries deemed relevant and pertinent ones, the city community may decide for an extraordinary Palio, run between May and September.
-The last two were on 9 September 2000, to celebrate the city entering the new millennium and on 20 October 1918, in commemoration of the end of the Great War.
+Sometimes, in case of exceptional events or local or national anniversaries deemed relevant and pertinent ones, the city community may decide for an extraordinary Palio, run between May and September, such as on 9 September 2000, to celebrate the city entering the new millennium and on 20 October 2018, in commemoration of the centenary of the end of the Great War.

 The Corteo Storico, a pageant to the sound of the March of the Palio, precedes the race, which attracts visitors and spectators from around the world.

 The race itself, in which the jockeys ride bareback, circles the Piazza del Campo, on which a thick layer of earth has been laid.
 The race is run for three laps of the piazza and usually lasts no more than 90 seconds.
 It is common for a few of the jockeys to be thrown off their horses while making the treacherous turns in the piazza, and indeed, it is not unusual to see riderless horses finishing the race.
+A horse is not required to have a rider to win the race.

+The most recent winner of the Palio was l'Oca, the goose, on July 3, 2025.
+Giovanni Atzeni, professionally known as Tittia, won with the horse Diodoro for his 11th time.